Compound Butter is butter flavored with herbs and spices to make it even better!

 What is compound butter?

-Compound butter is simply softened butter, with sweet or savory ingredients added in.
+Compound butter is simply softened butter, whipped, with sweet or savory ingredients added in.
 Compound butter, also called flavored butter, is so easy and there are endless combinations!
 Below we share some of our favorite combos.

 How to make Compound Butter:

 Be sure to start with softened butter and a pinch of salt in a bowl or a small food processor.

 Add any of the combinations of flavors below or create your own!